Army Reserve medical unit helps Winn weather Debby, continue patient care

 |0

-This work, Army Reserve medical unit helps Winn weather Debby, continue patient care, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve medical unit helps Winn weather Debby, continue patient care, by Gustave Rehnstrom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.